-Unlike normal flow executions, implementation runs initiated from the Multiprocess View (see page 118) do not have their log information appended to the ACE Session Log.
-This is because multiple processes would be appending info to the log file simultaneously, which would leave log entries interleaved in an unreadable mess.
-Instead, each implementation executed in the background will create a new log file named multiprocess.log in that implementation's log directory.
-(This will overwrite any prior multiprocess log created for that implementation.)
+Unlike normal flow executions, implementation runs initiated from the Multiprocess View (see page 117) do not have their log information appended to the ACE Session Log.
+The reason is because multiple processes would be appending info to the log file simultaneously, leaving log entries interleaved in an unreadable mess.
+Instead, each implementation executed in the background creates a new log file named multiprocessImpl.log in that implementation's log directory, overwriting any prior multiprocess log created for that implementation.
 Each implementation executed via the Multiprocess View does still append information to its lifetime implementation log file.